apache/druid/docs/multi-stage-query/reference.md

 ```
 For how to using `SET` command, See [SET Command](../querying/sql.md#set).

+Note: While the examples above use the `SELECT` statement, you can also specify context parameters in Druid SQL queries that use `INSERT` or `REPLACE`.

 The following table lists the context parameters for the MSQ task engine:

 | Parameter | Description | Default value |